swaroopjcse/lab02/README.md

 ## Exploring the library

 The `cp::print` instruction is coming from our library.
-It's a fairly simply instruction --from the point of view of the user--
+Let's